selfrefactor/rambdax/README.md

         b     : 7,
         third : {
           fourthA : 9,
+          // This is 5th level nesting
+          // so we will receive a full change property
+          // instead of merge
+          ///////////////////////////
           fourth  : { a : 2 },
         },
       },
     },
   }
+  const result = change(
+    origin, '', changeData
+  )
   const expected = {
     a   : 0,
     foo : {